Electroless Nickel / Immersion Gold (ENIG)

 This modified ENIG process accommodates the processing needed for the selective plating of ENIG and OSP (organic solderability preservative).
-The nickel bath is sulfur-free and highly corrosion resistant.
+The nickel deposit is highly corrosion resistant.
 The gold bath produces a much tighter, lower porosity deposit.

 GW Electroless Nickel with Electroless Gold for Gold Wire Bonding

 In this process, the standard ENIG deposit is followed by an electroless gold step to meet the requirements of gold wire bonding.

 Uyemura's Direct Immersion Gold process deposits a thin coating of immersion gold directly on the copper substrate.
 It is the best choice for highest solderability, and is ideal for "lead free" higher temperature assembly conditions.
 The gold coating is 1-5 μin (0.02 – 0.15 microns).
 DIG competes directly with OSP finishes.